shirayair/Bilstm-Tagger/README.md

-# Bilstm-Tagger and more assighments
+# Bilstm-Tagger and more assimgents